roadwarriorslive/Pipulate/README.rst

     #Do stuff to df in Jupyter Notebook using Pandas (but not to the cl)
     gs.populate(tab, cl, df) #Push altered df back into GSheet

 That's it.
 That's Pipulate.
 The rest is your imagination.
+Even if you're new to Python and computer programming, Pipulate is a good place to start.
+That's because running Python from Jupyter Notebook in a Web browser from a fresh Anaconda install is a good place to start, and Pipulate just gives you something very immediately real-world useful to do there — especially if you're into SEO, want to track your Social Medias, or otherwise acquire stupid data-trick superpowers to impress friends and influence people.

 ########################################
 Installing Pipulate